marcin-brzozowski/microcks-examples-generator/README.md

-# OpenAPI-MEGA
+# OpenAPI Examples

+## OpenAPI Examples generation tool

-The purpose of the OpenAPI Mega Examples Generator App (OpenAPI-MEGA) is to facilitate generating examples of the resource defined by OpenAPI documents.
+The purpose of the OpenAPI Examples is to facilitate generating examples of the resources defined in OpenAPI documents.